-Students (both undergraduate and graduate) who are deficient in credit hours or grade point average may make up the deficiencies during the summer sessions.
+Students (both undergraduate and graduate) who are deficient in credit hours or grade point average may make up the deficiencies during the summer session.
+As of Summer semester 2021 MVSU has a summer semester based on "Parts of Terms."
+This parts of term set up is where MVSU has one summer semester with two four week mini session and one eight week session (For Emerging Scholar Program students) within it.
+The first mini session typically begins at the end of May and concludes typically at the end of June.
+The second mini session typically begins during the first week of July and typically ends early august.
 Students must be currently making satisfactory academic progress to be eligible to receive federal financial assistance.
 MVSU requires students to submit a Summer School Application for Financial Aid yearly to determine summer eligibility.
-The summer award is based upon the remaining/ unused funds available (which may include student loans).
+Students must also register for all classes he/she intends to take for the summer semester prior to the end of mini session one.
+If a student fails to register for a course within mini session two prior to the end of mini session one the course taken will not count towards the student financial aid calculation.
+A student can take a total of 6 -8 o credit hours within one session or over the course of two session in which a student may take up to 16 credits.
+The summer award is based upon the remaining/ unused funds available which primarily include student loans.
+Students may receive Federal Pell Grant and other federal grants based on MVSU utilizing "Year around Pell."
+This is provided that the student has not reached his/her maximum Lifetime Eligibility Used (LEU) of 600%.
 Students must be enrolled in at least 6 required credits to be eligible for financial aid.
 University scholarships are not available for summer awarding.
-A FAFSA application must be completed for the current year.
+A FAFSA application must be completed for the current year and upcoming new award year.
 Transient students are not eligible for summer aid at MVSU.